trust-agi/trust-agi.github.io/content/openning/.ipynb_checkpoints/index-checkpoint.md

       subtitle:
       text: |
               We have multiple visitor positions each year.
 Contact us if
-              1. your backgournds aligns well with ours,
+              1. your backgournds align well with ours,
               2. you are self-funded,
               3. the visit is no less than 6 months.

               We welcome visiting students supported by CSC or their universities.
 We have multiple faculty academics in the lab.
-For the CSC visiting request, each year each academic in the lab can only host **2** visiting students per CSC requirement.
+For the CSC visiting request, each year each academic in the lab can only host **2** visiting students per CSC requirements.

+              Email: s.pan@griffith.edu.au

 ---